Eldar Nebolsin

 Eldar Nebolsin (born 1974) is an Uzbek-born classical pianist.

 Biography

-Born in Uzbekistan (then part of the Soviet Union) in 1974, Nebolsin started studying piano at early age in his native country.
+Born in Uzbekistan (then part of the Soviet Union) in 1974 to a Russian father from Ukhta and a mother from Tashkent, Nebolsin started studying piano at early age in his native country.
 In 1991 he moved to Madrid to study with Dimitri Bashkirov at the Reina Sofía School of Music.